 Impressive enough, for sure, but that was just a ruse to distract you from the main attraction, at least it is if you're a middle-aged man.

 Look behind you and no, not there, further round to your right, where there's only the largest 'conventional' hydro-electric power station in the UK, whatever that means exactly.

-Four large pipes and a 900-foot drop power the turbines all fed from a dam up at Loch Sloy, well into the hills and over 2 miles away.
-Some tunnelling was required at a cost of 21 lives before HRH Queen Mum cut the cable in 1950 following 5 years of construction.
+Four large pipes and a 900-foot drop power the turbines all fed from a dam up at Loch Sloy, well into the hills and over two miles away.
+Some tunnelling was required at a cost of 21 lives before HRH Queen Mum cut the cable in 1950 following five years of construction.